Laurens Tan: Work

 He was co-curator for the show Always on My Mind: Home at the Seoul National University Museum of Art (2011).

 Tan was commissioned by the City of Sydney to build three giant “See No Evil, Hear No Evil, Speak No Evil” monkeys at the Sydney Opera House in celebration of the Lunar New Year.
 This particular work was in installation from 2016 to 2018.
 His piece Speed/Sudu was commissioned for the Murray Art Museum Albury (MAMA) in 2016.

 In 2014, he was commissioned by the University of Chicago to create Empire Bookends: Basketcase, a solo exhibition in the university's Beijing Center.

 In 2016, he was commissioned to create Depth of Ease CNY, a solo exhibit of three separate works, for Zappos Downtown in Las Vegas.

 In 2017, he was named Visiting Artist at the Neon Museum in Las Vegas.

 Collections

 His artwork was acquired by the Marjorie Barrick Museum at the University of Nevada, Las Vegas in 2018, and Deakin University in Melbourne in 2018.
+His work is also included in the collections of Queensland Art Gallery, Art Gallery of Western Australia, Artbank and Wollongong Art Gallery.